RefugeeMatchmaking/HackZurich/README.md

 You can test the website by running python3 manage.py test users

+##NLTK
+NLKT database is being used for text matching.
+You will need to manually download this.
+Once it has been downloaded you will need to then download the pickle package. go to `python3`
+`import nltk`
+`nltk.download()`
+download `all`, `punkt`, and `book

 ## Google App Engine
 To open up in your local host while in the directory with play.py and app.yaml